Parallel Logical Measurements via Quantum Code Surgery: Preliminaries

 To perform the measurement, initialise all new edges in $\CG$ in the $\ket{+}$ basis, and measure all stabilisers of the deformed code. \end{definition}

 The auxiliary graph $\CG$ must satisfy some desiderata to yield a favorable code surgery scheme.

-\begin{theorem}\cite{WY, SJY} To ensure the deformed code has exactly one less logical qubit than the original code and measures the target logical operator $\overline{Z} = Z(\CL)$, it is sufficient that \begin{enumerate} \item $\CG$ is connected. \end{enumerate} To ensure the deformed code is LDPC, it is necessary and sufficient that \begin{enumerate} \item $\CG$ has $\CO(1)$ vertex degree. \item Each stabiliser of the original code has a short perfect matching in $\CG$, and each edge is in $\CO(1)$ matchings. \item There is a cycle basis of $\CG$ in which (a) each cycle is length $\CO(1)$ and (b) each edge is in $\CO(1)$ cycles. \end{enumerate} To ensure the deformed code has code distance at least the distance $d$ of the original code, it is sufficient that \begin{enumerate} \item $\CG$ has relative Cheeger constant $\beta_d(\CG, f(\CL)) \geq 1$. \end{enumerate} \end{theorem}
+\begin{theorem}\cite{WY, SJY} To ensure the deformed code has exactly one less logical qubit than the original code and measures the target logical operator $\bar{Z} = Z(\CL)$, it is sufficient that \begin{enumerate} \item $\CG$ is connected. \end{enumerate} To ensure the deformed code is LDPC, it is necessary and sufficient that \begin{enumerate} \item $\CG$ has $\CO(1)$ vertex degree. \item Each stabiliser of the original code has a short perfect matching in $\CG$, and each edge is in $\CO(1)$ matchings. \item There is a cycle basis of $\CG$ in which (a) each cycle is length $\CO(1)$ and (b) each edge is in $\CO(1)$ cycles. \end{enumerate} To ensure the deformed code has code distance at least the distance $d$ of the original code, it is sufficient that \begin{enumerate} \item $\CG$ has relative Cheeger constant $\beta_d(\CG, f(\CL)) \geq 1$. \end{enumerate} \end{theorem}

 We elide the details of the expansion properties and perfect matchings, as they are not the focus of this work.
-It is sufficient for our purposes to say that, given any logical operator, these desiderata can always be satisfied, and in fact it is easy to do so.
+It is sufficient for our purposes to say that, given any logical operator, these desiderata can always be satisfied, and in fact Ref.~\cite{williamson2024low} proves that it is easy to do so.

 The space overhead of such a graph for measuring any arbitrary logical operator with weight $\CO(\omega)$ is $\CO(\omega\log^3\omega)$.
 The $\log^3\omega$ factor comes from decongestion~\cite{FH}, whereby the graph is thickened in order to find a low-weight cycle-basis, a procedure which can be performed efficiently by a randomised algorithm.
 By thickening, we add ``dummy vertices'' which are not connected to the original code $Q$ but are required to maintain the LDPC property.